-Incentivizing firm managers to incorporate technological externalities into their decision-making under the PVM approach thus poses a similar problem to that of incentivizing them to consider shareholder social preferences under the SSP approach.
-The most productive use of managers' scarce time and attention, in terms of improving the PVM objective function, is in working to increase the cash flows to the firm's own shares and to competing public companies.
+is in working to increase the cash flows to the firm's own shares and to competing public companies.
 As a result, we think it likely that diversified shareholders would want managers to focus their limited time and attention on those outcomes.
 Diverting their attention to addressing technological portfolio externalities would likely be counterproductive for the value of shareholders' portfolios, given their relatively small role in the PVM objective function and the relatively limited information firm managers have about them.
-The optimal incentive contract for managers under the PVM approach would thus focus squarely on the long-term value component of the objective function and put little or no weight on technological externalities.154
+The optimal incentive contract for managers under the PVM approach would thus focus squarely on the long-term value component of the objective function and put little or no weight on technological externalities.
+Reforms that aim to induce managers to incorporate portfolio effects into their decision-making are likely counter-productive for both diversified portfolio returns and for social welfare.

-These considerations help explain why institutional investors have refrained from pushing managers of high carbon emitting firms to slash emissions in the name of maximizing the value of other portfolio firms, as envisioned by Professor Condon.
-On the contrary, to the extent investors evaluate the impact of climate change on portfolio value maximization, they typically focus on the implications of climate change for each firm's longterm value, and in particular on "transition risks," such as the costs a firm will face as governments seek to rein in carbon emissions and the investment opportunities these efforts will produce.
+These considerations help explain why institutional investors have refrained from pushing managers of high carbon emitting firms to slash emissions in the name of maximizing the value of other portfolio firms, as one might expect if investors truly wanted firms to adopt a PVM perspective.
+On the contrary, to the extent investors evaluate the impact of climate change on portfolio value maximization, they typically focus on the implications of climate change for each firm's long-term value, and in particular on "transition risks," such as the costs a firm will face as governments seek to rein in carbon emissions and the investment opportunities these efforts will produce.

 Indeed, the work of UNEP FI, which was established to advance methodologies for assessing the impact of climate change on the portfolios of institutional investors, is replete with this perspective.
 Using an investment portfolio consisting of 30,000 global securities, the report's headline results indicate that investors in such a portfolio would face a 13.15% risk of loss due to transition risk, but low carbon technology opportunities offset these costs by providing 10.74% of potential gains.
 To be sure, the report also estimated the aggregate physical losses to the portfolio arising from climate change to be 2.14%.
 Yet even in this regard, the report cited investors as using these methods to engage with companies "to encourage greater climate risk resiliency"-in other words, to ensure companies are looking to maximize firm value in the face of these climate risks.
-Likewise, to the extent shareholder engagement at "Big Oil" firms has resulted in revised compensation plans to address climate change, the revised plans are uniformly designed to reward management for success in managing "transition risk"-a broad category of conduct that includes meeting GHG emissions targets in anticipation of higher carbon costs as well as pursuing alternative energy technologies.155
+Likewise, to the extent shareholder engagement at "Big Oil" firms has resulted in revised compensation plans to address climate change, the revised plans are uniformly designed to reward management for success in managing "transition risk"-a broad category of conduct that includes meeting GHG emissions targets in anticipation of higher carbon costs as well as pursuing alternative energy technologies.

-154 In the absence of antitrust laws, the optimal incentive contract might also seek to encourage managers to create pecuniary externalities by, for example, colluding with the firm's competitors.
+&lt;sup>167 In the absence of antitrust laws, the optimal incentive contract might also seek to encourage managers to create pecuniary externalities by, for example, colluding with the firm's competitors.

-155 For instance, during 2021, Chevron, in response to investor communications, approved the addition of an "Energy Transition" performance category to the Chevron Incentive Plan (CIP) scorecard.
+&lt;sup>168 For instance, during 2021, Chevron, in response to investor communications, approved the addition of an "Energy Transition" performance category to the Chevron Incentive Plan (CIP) scorecard.
 According to the company, the "new category will have a 10% weighting, and will